-Food and Souvenirs
+Food & Souvenirs

 Study in Qazvin

-I would be more than happy to find out about YOUR impression of Qazvin!
+I would be more than happy to find out about your impression of Qazvin!
 Want to share your favorite place in Qazvin that I`ve missed?
 Don`t hesitate to write it in comments!
 Looking forward to your feedback!